weykon/weykon/README.md

 - Focus on My [Blog](https://weykon.github.io/)

-- Focus on English and Draw.
+- Focus on English and Painting.

 ### Using and Doing